 So is Marx correct?

 He makes some points relevant to his time and important to continue to improve our time.
 Some ideas he had was free education, free libraries, public transportation and roads, progressive income tax.
-These ideas have all come to fruition and as capitalism evolves in our mixed economy more of his ideas are ironically become manifest though capitalism.
+These ideas have all come to fruition and as capitalism evolves in our mixed economy more of his ideas are ironically become manifest through capitalism.

 Marx’s goal was justice.
 He did not envision the totalitarian oppression of Communism, which to the Soviets was seen as a transitional state towards the path to Utopia.
-He wanted to create an equal society in terms of economics opportunity to actualize their lives through intellectual endeavors.
+He wanted to create an equal society in terms of economic opportunity to actualize their lives through intellectual endeavors.

 In the context of his time, Marx was writing about, a transition from feudalism to industrialization.
 During feudalism, people had rights to have their own animals and farm in the commons.
-However, with the passage of the Enclosure acts in the 18th century in England, land ownership and use became restrictive and migration to the cities limited workers to factory work for making a means of employment.
+However, with the passage of the Enclosure Acts in the 18th century in England, land ownership and use became restrictive and migration to the cities limited workers to factory work for making a means of employment.